Weeb-Devs/Laffey/README.md

       -aliases: bb
       -example: `?bassboost [reset | 1 - 2000]`

+  - 24h `whether the bot to leave vc when there's no user or not`
+      -aliases: -
+      -example: `?24h`

   - vaporwave `Set vaporwave filter for the player`
       -aliases: -
       -example: `?vaporwave`